AntaresSimulatorTeam/antares-doc/docs/reference/outputs.md

 |                                  | `/solar`[^agg] | `/batch_number/area_names/...` |

-These files contain, for each kind of Antares-generated time-series, copies of the whole set of time-series generated.
+These files contain, for each kind of Antares-generated time series, copies of the whole set of time series generated.

 ## Miscellaneous